Arne Duncan Calls For School Boycott Until Gun Laws Change

 Ten people were killed in last week’s school shooting, and President Donald Trump acknowledged shortly afterward that such incidents have been “going on too long in our country.”

-Duncan said on Tuesday that students “wouldn’t have to stay out (of schools) forever” if a boycott were to take place.
+Duncan, former CEO of the Chicago Public Schools, said on Tuesday that students “wouldn’t have to stay out (of schools) forever” if a boycott were to take place.

 “What I’ve said is if we looked at this early in September,” he said, “did it for a couple of days, see whether lawmakers react or not, and either way we go to the voting booth in November.”